Program of development and adaptation to climate change of irrigated crops in Senegal

 - Financial statements from the last two most recently completed fiscal years (signed)

-If you have questions about this call, please send them to firstname.lastname@example.org by Friday, June 30, 2017, at 4 p.m.
-Eastern Daylight Time (UTC-4).
+The deadline to submit questions concerning this call for proposals was Wednesday July 12, 2017.
 Global Affairs Canada will not respond to questions on specific organizational circumstances or on specific project proposals.
 Answers will appear on Questions and answers for this call.

 Reference documents mentioned in the application form